AuroraD-Hub/RT1_II-assignment/README.md

 This topic type is `sensor_msgs::LaserScan`.

 ### Velocity ###
-By publishing into the `/cmd_vel` topic, the node can modify its fileds:
+By publishing into the `/cmd_vel` topic, the node can modify its fields:
 * *linear*: linear velocity array
   * *x*,*y*: direction of the linear velocity
 * *angular*: angular velocity array